maplibre/maplibre-rs/README.md

 cargo build
 ```

-After that you can run it on your desktop:
+After that, you can run it on your desktop:

 ```bash
 cargo run --example desktop --